 Many of us worry about how things in the future will pan out.
 While coronavirus restrictions are in place, it may be helpful to try and take one day at a time if you can.
 Try a relaxation or meditation exercise that works for you and practice it once a day for at least 10 minutes.

 Try to look for the positives in situations e.g. having some extra me time or having the opportunity to catch up with something you have been meaning to do.

 When you are anxious, lonely or low you may do things that you usually enjoy less often, or not at all.
 If you can’t do the things you normally enjoy because you are staying at home, try to think about how you could adapt them, or try something new.

 Make yourself heard

 Talk to friends, family or community and faith groups about how you are feeling.
 Writing things down can help to organise your thoughts.
-Living through a piece of global history could be a great time to start a diary!

 The news is all about coronavirus and this may create stress and worries.
 If this is an issue for you, then try and listen or read one news bulletin a day, then switch off and do other things.